What Is 'Open-Box' and Should You Buy It?

 Open-Box vs. Refurbished Items

 Retailers may sell refurbished and open-box items in the same section of their store or website, and even use the terms like they're interchangeable.
 However, there's a big difference between refurbished and open-box products.
-Refurbished items are damaged goods that have been repaired to return them to like-new condition, while open-box items have simply been returned to the store for some reason, then put back on store shelves with an open-box label.
+Refurbished items tend to be damaged goods that have been repaired to return them to like-new condition, while open-box items have simply been returned to the store for some reason, then put back on store shelves with an open-box label.

 Either type of product can give you a great deal, but be sure you know which one you're buying — and what to look for — before you take it home.